Vargasavour Recipes

 💭Tips for Recipe Success

-Chilling Tools: Chill the mixing bowl and beaters before whipping the cream.
-Cold cream whips up faster and holds its shape better.
+Chill Your Whipping Tools: I pop the mixing bowl and beaters in the fridge for 10 minutes; it helps the cream whip up faster and hold its shape better.

 Peach cobbler pudding